 Doing something special to preserve the memory of your beloved companion can be very therapeutic.
 Some pet owners even decide to have a small memorial service after the death of a pet.

-Consider displaying one or more of the items (paw print, lock of hair, dog collar, favorite small toy) in a window-box frame with a photo of your dog.
+Consider displaying one or more of the items (paw print, a lock of hair, dog collar, favorite small toy) in a window-box frame with a photo of your dog.
 A small inscription with your dog's name will complete the memorial.
 You can even hang it near one of your dog's favorite spots in your home.

 Some owners decide to bury their pet's body or cremains on their property.
 If you wish to do this, just be sure to check local ordinances, as it might be technically illegal in your area.
 After the burial, consider having a special headstone, stepping stone, or artistic sculpture placed in this area.
 You can also grow beautiful flowers or another plant there.

 Why not express your feelings in words?
 Write a poem, story, blog post, or another memorial to your dog.
 A written tribute will help you process your emotions.
 If you decide to publish it online, it can give others a chance to see the love you have for your dog.
 Other pet owners may find comfort in it as well.

 Talk to people about your feelings.
 You might find that discussing your grief with friends and family members is helpful.
 Consider joining a pet loss support group in your area or online.
 You may even want to speak with a grief counselor to help you work through your emotions.